 All full-time students also have access to ProPortal and E-Portfolio, where you can access your grades and predicted grades, track your progress and monitor your attendance.

 Learning Resource Centres

 In our LRCs you’ve got the world at your fingertips - as well as a substantial collection of books and journals, you have access to a range of electronic databases and websites, all there to help you research and complete your studies and assignments.
 You'll also have open access to computers, specialist software and high-speed internet connection.

 You can book yourself a one-to-one study skills session with our LRC staff, who can provide advice on planning your workload, research, drafting work, revision techniques and completing your assignments.
 It’s all part of a service dedicated to helping you achieve the very best grades you can.
 Drop into any LRC to book your session.

 We are committed to providing the best possible learning experience for all of our students; setting clear, high and consistent standards and expectations.
-You can view our student behaviour policy here.

 Non-Medical Helper rates for Higher Education